 Woolworth’s 6th and Penn Reading store was opened on September 20th, 1884, under the name, “Woolworth & Knox”.
-It was just three doors across 6th street from the successful Pomeroy’s department store.
+It was just three doors down Penn Street across from 6th street from the successful Pomeroy’s department store and later moved to the Berkshire Mall.

 Woolworth’s moved to the Berkshire Mall when it opened in 1970, as did many of the successful Penn Street department stores.
 Woolworth’s was again next to Pomeroy’s (first Lit Brothers, but only 1970-1975) near the center of the mall.
 It could be accessed from the outside of the mall, and was also a restaurant called “Harvest House”.